sagar-jadhav/go-examples/closure.md

 closure.go program demonstrate how to declare and use the function inside function in Go programming language.
 Closures are one of the key aspects of functional programming.

 ```
-/*
- * closure.go program demonstrate how to declare
- * and use the function inside function in Go
- * programming language.
-Closures are one of the
- * key aspects of functional programming
- */

 func main() {
 	fmt.Println(outerFuncOne())
 	fmt.Println(outerFuncTwo())